 From inception to production, our in-house engineering team works closely with each customer throughout the development process to ensure the final prototype or product meets or exceeds expectations.

 Advanced Quality Planning (AQP) is a process used in industries like precision metal stamping that applies specifically to the product launch.
 It was originally used in the automotive industry to support QS-9000 activities.
 It is now used throughout many industries to help ensure a congruent process—that when implemented successfully—keeps the production cycle working smoothly and nimbly, at-the-ready to handle any contingencies that may pop up.
 And its efficacy extends far beyond the initial design and launch of a product.

-The intention of a AQP is to establish a system, from the very beginning of the manufacturing relationship, that ensures that customer requirements are met (and exceeded) throughout the tenure of the customer/manufacturer partnership for any given tool or metal stamping part.
+The intention of an AQP is to establish a system, from the very beginning of the manufacturing relationship, which ensures that customer requirements are met (and exceeded) throughout the tenure of the customer/manufacturer partnership for any given tool or metal stamping part.
 AQP provides a framework of communication among all stakeholders within the manufacturing company.